Mapple: A Domain-Specific Language for Mapping Distributed Programs

 \subsubsection{Standard Block Distribution}

 Block distribution is a common default strategy widely supported by parallel programming systems.
 We use it here to illustrate the core concepts of index mapping in \name{}.
-In \name{}, users define mappers by writing a function that maps each iteration point in the iteration space to a target processor in the processor space. \Cref{fig:twoDblock} shows the function \CodeIn{block2D}, which implements a block distribution for an iteration space of size $(6,6)$ (that is, $0 \leq x < 6$ and $0 \leq y < 6$) and a processor space of size $(2,2)$, representing two nodes with two GPUs per node.
-The function assigns each iteration point to a specific processor.
+In \name{}, users define mappers by writing a function that maps each point in the task space to a target processor in the processor space. \Cref{fig:twoDblock} shows the function \CodeIn{block2D}, which implements a block distribution for a task space of size $(6,6)$ (that is, $0 \leq x < 6$ and $0 \leq y < 6$) and a processor space of size $(2,2)$, representing two nodes with two GPUs per node.
+The function assigns each point to a specific processor.

-The GPU processor space can be accessed using \CodeIn{Machine(GPU)}.
-In the mapper function, the iteration point \CodeIn{ipoint}, iteration space \CodeIn{ispace}, and processor space size \CodeIn{m.size} are all 2D integer tuples.
-These values are used to compute the processor indices \CodeIn{node\_idx} and \CodeIn{gpu\_idx}, which specify the destination processor for each iteration point.
-As shown in \Cref{fig:twoDblock}, the shaded iteration point $(2, 3)$ is mapped to node 0 and GPU 1.
-The function returns a specific processor for each iteration point, resulting in a block distribution over the processor space.
+In \name{}, the GPU processor space can be accessed by \CodeIn{Machine(GPU)}, which is a 2D tuple whose shape, representing the number of nodes and GPUs per node, is automatically inferred by the runtime.
+Consequently, users do not need to specify these dimensions explicitly, allowing \name{} mappers to remain portable across machines of different sizes.
+In the mapper function, the index point \CodeIn{ipoint}, task space \CodeIn{ispace}, and processor space size \CodeIn{m.size} are all 2D integer tuples.
+These values are used to compute the processor indices \CodeIn{node\_idx} and \CodeIn{gpu\_idx}, which specify the destination processor for each index point.
+As shown in \Cref{fig:twoDblock}, the shaded point $(2, 3)$ is mapped to node 0 and GPU 1.
+The function returns a specific processor for each index point, resulting in a block distribution over the processor space.